MikeVedsted/JoinMe/.github/ISSUE_TEMPLATE/---bug-report.md

 4. See error

 ## 🙈🙉🙊 How it behaves
-More detailed description of the behaviour.
+More detailed description of the behavior.
 **💩 Actual:**
 **❤️ Expected:**